pull-stream/pull-stream-workshop/README.md

-a stream is like an array in time. write a function that takes an array, and returns an async function named `read` that callsback each item in the array in turn.
+a stream is like an array in time. write a function that takes an array, and returns an async function named `read` that calls back each item in the array in turn.

 ``` js
 module.exports = function (array) {